-The CAA offers PhD/MRes scholarship funding for students currently enrolled (or are in the process of enrolling) in a PhD or MRes program at an Australian University.
+The ACA offers PhD/MRes scholarship funding for students currently enrolled (or are in the process of enrolling) in a PhD or MRes program at an Australian University.
 This funding is linked to the Research Training Program (RTP)

-A review of the CAA PhD scholarship application process has occurred since the previous round.
+A review of the ACA PhD scholarship application process has occurred since the previous round.
 This review has been informed by the ACA Research Summary and Strategic Research Opportunities 2016 (RSSRO).
-This document is available through CAA National or the Heads of School at each University.
+This document is available through ACA or the Heads of School at each University.

-For the funding cycle, the CAA welcomes submissions within research domains encompassing:
+For the funding cycle, the ACA welcomes submissions within research domains encompassing:

 - Diagnosis (including reduction in unnecessary, ineffective or harmful diagnostic procedures);